Leading A Short-Term Program Abroad

 - Coordinates on-campus action of the Study Abroad Risk Management Task Force (in cooperation with the Provost and the Associate Provost for Student Affairs) in case of an emergency abroad.

 - Obtain approval for proposed programs from appropriate sources in department, college, and from the Office of Academic Affairs.
-Attend the orientation program fro program directors sponsored by the offices of International Programs and Services, Travel Services, and Risk Management.
+Attend the orientation program fro program directors sponsored by the offices of the Center for International Programs, Travel Services, and Risk Management.

 - When possible, conduct site evaluations for proposed new programs as well as periodic reviews of existing programs with regards to health and safety.